-The SDR function doesn’t address the relationship aspects beyond qualification, but it does enable sales to focus on building relationships with prospects who are worth their time.
+While SDRs don’t typically address the relationship aspects beyond qualification, they do enable sales to focus on building relationships with prospects who are worth their time.

 B2B companies with niche target markets find success using an account-based sales approach, which targets specific accounts discovered through manual prospecting and research.

-The account-based approach involves targeting high-value accounts, typically enterprise companies, instead of individual prospects or contacts and requires a collaborative effort from all teams in your company.
+The account-based approach involves targeting high-value accounts — typically enterprise companies — instead of individual contacts.

 An SDR team helps with this approach because these specialized reps take over the lengthy prospecting process for sales and perform the necessary discovery and call cadence needed to qualify these accounts.

-Offerings with high selling prices, complex features, and a niche target market generally require a longer nurturing process to reach a decision.
+Businesses with a high-selling price, complex product features, or a niche target market generally require a longer nurturing process to reach a decision.
 SDRs help accelerate the decision process by qualifying prospects early on and entering into sales conversations sooner.